Ferdinand I of Romania: After the war

 The outcome of Romania's war effort was the union of Bessarabia, Bukovina, and Transylvania with the Kingdom of Romania in 1918.
 Ferdinand became the ruler of a greatly enlarged Romanian state in 1918–1920 following the victory of the Entente over the Central Powers, a war between the Kingdom of Romania and the new Hungarian Soviet Republic, and the Russian Civil War.
 He was crowned king of "Greater Romania" in a spectacular ceremony on 15 October 1922 in the courtyard of the newly consecrated "Coronation Cathedral" in the historic princely seat of Alba Iulia in Transylvania.

 A new period of Romanian history began on the day of the Union of Transylvania with Romania (Great Union Day, Marea Unire).
 This period would come to an end with international treaties, in the years leading to World War II, which ceded parts of Romania to its neighbors.
 As such, they are widely seen as an attempt to provoke the country into taking sides and joining the war.

 Domestic political life during his reign was dominated by the conservative National Liberal Party, which was led by the brothers Ion and Vintilă Brătianu.
 The acquisition of Transylvania had the unintended effect of enlarging the electoral base of the opposition, whose principal parties united in January 1925 – October 1926 to form the National Peasant Party.

 Death

 Ferdinand died from colon cancer in Sinaia on July 20, 1927 at the age of 61.
 He was succeeded by his grandson Michael under a regency (King Michael's father having renounced his rights to the throne in December 1925).
 The regency had three members, one of whom was Ferdinand's second son, Prince Nicholas.

-Moldovan sculptor Veaceslav Jiglitchi installed stools (busts) of the king in different cities of Moldova (Bălți, Curătura, Rezina, Verejeni, Orhei, Nisporeni, Varnița) in 2015-23.